Logo

 Steve Young made a guest appearance as himself in season 8 of the NBC comedy series Wings in the episode "Just Call Me Angel".

-Steve Young was originally offered a part in the 1998 movie There's Something About Mary, but turned the role down.
+Steve Young was supposed to receive a part in the 1998 movie There's Something About Mary - a role specifically written for him - but he turned it down.

 Steve Young serves as a National Advisor to ASCEND: A Humanitarian Alliance.